Celeo/PlayByPost/README.md

 Heroku isn't in the root level.
 As such, only that level, the ./server directory, is pushed to Heroku.
 You'll also want to set the GIN_MODE envrionment variable to "release" with `heroku config:get GIN_MODE --app [app name]`.

+Copy ./client/config.example.json to ./client/config.json and put the URL of the Heroku app (run `heroku open`) into that file.

 You'll also need to setup a Surge app.
 Navigate into the ./client directory, run `yarn build` or `npm run build` to create the inner ./dist directory, then run
 `surge ./dist`.
 Use the default name or supply your own.
 After Surge finishes, create a file called `CNAME`, with the name of your app ("whatever.surge.sh").